AppPETs/developer-guidelines/BestPractices.md

 For other input fields used for potentially sensitive information keyboard caching should be disabled.

 When pressing the Home button, iOS automatically takes a screenshot to simulate a switch-to-background animation.
-Sensitive information MUST NOT be shown on those screenshots by using the delegate-method applicationWillEnterBackground.
+Sensitive information MUST NOT be shown on those screenshots by using the delegate-method `applicationWillEnterBackground`.

 ### Android